pratyaksh123/strong-dashboard/README.md

 ## 🌟 Open Source Contributions Welcome!

-We love contributions from the open-source community!
+I love contributions from the open-source community!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.
+Add new charts, stats, or features to the dashboard to help users track their lifting progress.
+You can also improve the UI/UX, add animations, or enhance the user experience!

 ### How to Contribute:
 1. **Fork** this repository.